'We're here and we're killing it!' | A Black rodeo queen is breaking barriers and inspiring teens in Maryland

 But it's also therapeutic.

-"I suffer from anxiety, so that was not my best friend either," she said.
+"I suffer from anxiety, so that was not my best friend either," Morissa Hall said.
 But the horses help.
 "They're my emotional support animals.
-Each of them are different and unique in their own way.
-Which is why I appreciate and love all of them," she said as one horse nuzzled up to her and she said, "Hi!"
+Each of them are different and unique in their own way, which is why I appreciate and love all of them."

 Her dad was inspired by Bill Pickett, a legendary Black cowboy often barred from competing in white rodeos.
 She thinks it's important she's a Black rodeo queen.
 "It's nice to show that we are here and we're killing it.
 I just want to be an inspiration to other young people and other minorities."